knative/docs/docs/eventing/sugar/README.md

 There might be cases where automated Broker creation is desirable, such as on namespace creation, or on Trigger creation.
 The Sugar controller enables those use-cases.
-The following sample configuration of the `sugar-config` ConfigMap enables Sugar Controller for all Namespaces & Triggers.
+The following sample configuration of the `sugar-config` ConfigMap enables Sugar Controller for select Namespaces & all Triggers.

 ```yaml
 apiVersion: v1